Contact the GG Archives

 His memories are delighted when he recalls the pleasant atmosphere of the luncheon and dinner tables.

-The Scandinavians enjoy their food; they want the excuse for food, get together to talk and eat, take a little Aquavit and beer, coffee, and wines, listen to some music, dance a little, or dance the night through.
+The Scandinavians enjoy their food; they want the excuse for food, get together to talk and eat, take a little Aquavit and beer, coffee, and wines, listen to music, dance a little, or dance the night through.

-The similarities in the cuisine of the four countries appear as the menus are studied closely, similarities which have developed because of the geographical relationship of the Scandinavian countries and their racial and social interdependence.
+The similarities in the cuisine of the four countries appear as the menus are studied closely, which have developed because of the geographical relationship of the Scandinavian countries and their racial and social interdependence.

 A recipe fiercely declared original and native to one province, its name spelled a certain way, nevertheless appears in many other parts of the country (and often across the border in neighboring countries) identical to ingredients but with its title written differently.